 Adrenaline junkies won’t be tested by the climb, but the sheer uniqueness of the experience combined with the insight from climb leaders and the resulting view of the harbour makes the Sydney Bridge Climb worth the cost and effort.

 I said in lessons learnt from travelling the world, if in doubt, spend the money.
 In a year’s time, you probably won’t remember the cost but you will remember the experience.
 That I promise you.

 What: The Sydney Bridge Climb in Sydney, Australia.

-Mantra 2 Bond Street in Sydney’s CBD (Central Business District) is walking distance to the city’s major sights.
-The Sydney Opera House and the Sydney Harbour Bridge are a 15-minute walk away while Circular Quay and The Rocks can be reached in a mere 10 minutes.
+Where: We stayed at Mantra 2 Bond Street in Sydney’s CBD (Central Business District) and within walking distance of the city’s major sights.
+The Sydney Opera House and the Sydney Harbour Bridge are a 15-minute walk away while Circular Quay and The Rocks can be reached in just 10 minutes.
 Wynyard train station is two minutes away, making this an excellent base from which to explore Sydney’s sights.